Bwindi Community Hospital: Village Health Teams

-Health Insurance Scheme
+Health insurance scheme

-eQuality is a community Health Membership scheme that was launched in March 2010 as a mechanism to help people of the Bwindi area have access to equitable, quality, and sustainable health care services affordable to all.
+eQuality is a community health membership scheme that was launched in March 2010 as a mechanism to help people of the Bwindi area have access to equitable, quality, and sustainable health care services affordable to all.
 BCH works in close relationship with the community through Bataka groups to implement eQuality currently in the three sub counties of Kayonza, Mpungu and Kanyantorogo, although due to high demand, a few Bataka groups in Kiruhura and Kanungu town council were included last year.

 The scheme, which is in its third year of operation, has had its membership grow to 24,323 as of June 1, 2012.
 This is 40% of the target population of 60,000 people living in the three sub counties of Kayonza, Mpungu, and Kanyantorogo.

-In the 80's the country was experiencing close to 25% percent prevalence in AIDS infections and by the 90's, due to a lack of Retrovirals, population reduction due to the AIDS epidemic was astounding.
+In the 80's the country was experiencing close to 25% percent prevalence in AIDS infections and by the 90's, due to a lack of anti-retrovirals, population reduction due to the AIDS epidemic was astounding.
 People who traveled to Uganda in the 90's remember the “boom” in casket making.
 At the village level a structure and community process was created to address the large number of deaths.
 In the southwest region burial leaders were selected and they would coordinate the burial, donations, and assistance to the families.
 Their motto for this process was Bataka Twizikye, “Let us bury ourselves.”

 As the idea for a community health care scheme began to take root the hospital searched for a motto.
 The very way that health insurance works is that the whole community “pools” their money to care for each other.
 When they need to go to the hospital they have paid their 6,000 UGX (US$3) per person per year.
 The pooled money is available to pay for their treatment.
 The natural motto then became built upon the earlier burial phrase, it became, Bataka Twetambire, “Let us heal ourselves.”

-Future Projects
+Future projects

 A satellite clinic in Kanyashogyi has been opened and a satellite clinic in Kanyantorogo is planned for 2013.

 A nursing school is being built next to the hospital to further facilitate the training of local people in the skills and knowledge of nursing.
 The hope is to both provide a school and a training place for any interested student.
 Planned to open mid-2013.